Abraham Senior

 Don Abraham Seneor or Abraham Senior (Segovia 1412–1493) was a Sephardi rabbi, banker, politician, patriarch of the Coronel family and last Crown rabbi of Castile, a senior member of the Castilian hacienda (almojarife of the Castile or royal administrator).
 In 1492, at the age of 80, he converted to Roman Catholicism from Judaism.
-Taking the name Ferran, Fernan, or Fernando Pérez Coronel; thus founding the noble lineage of Coronel.
+Taking the name Ferrán, Fernán, or Fernando Pérez Coronel; thus founding the noble lineage of Coronel.

 The Seneor family

 The Seneor family, from the 1460s, were the largest group engaged in tax farming for the Crown of Castile.
 The Seneor family was also involved in politics, defending the interests of artisans in the cities of central Castile.
 He was related to Andrés Cabrera (the steward of King Henry IV of Castile), Andrés Cabrera's wife, Beatriz de Bobadilla (lady of the Queen Isabella of Castile) and Alonso Quintanilla, Count of Accounts, to whom the Infante (crown prince) Alfonso had entrusted the establishment of a mint in Medina del Campo (a city enriched by the fairs).
 In 1488 Seneor became treasurer of the Holy Brotherhood (founded in 1476 and counting Quintanilla among its members).